alkampfergit/personal-blog/codewrecks/content/post/old/2009/08/manipulate-expression-tree-in-dtogenerator.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 With such an expression the EF provider is able to do the projection, but now a big problem arise.
-Iâ€™m working with T4 code generation, when the generator of OrdersTestDto has to generate the Expression, he does not know how the CustomerDto3 was generated, so he cannot generate such an expression.
+I'm working with T4 code generation, when the generator of OrdersTestDto has to generate the Expression, he does not know how the CustomerDto3 was generated, so he cannot generate such an expression.
 I really want to avoid the need to find a way to make different generators to share data.

 After a brief thinking I realize that I already have the right expression built in CustomerDto3, so the only stuff I need is to compose the two expression, but this can be more complex than you can think.
 After lot of experiments, I came to this little trick.